Digia-Technology-Private-Limited/digia_ui/README.md

 ### 1. Full App Mode

-Build your entire app using Digia Studio and render it with the SDK:
+Build your whole application in Digia Studio and use the SDK to render it.
+If you're on any paid plan, you can also download the APK directly from Digia Studio.

 ```dart
 MaterialApp(